Bazaar on the prairie

 Dining: The Forks serves some of everything — pierogies, sushi, souvlaki, samosas — at unbeatable prices.

-Corydon Avenue has many Italian and continental restaurants, most with patios, and don’t pass up the gelati at GG’s and Nucci’s.
-For dim sum, try Dim Sum Garden and other restaurants on Chinatown's King Street.
-For pierogi, try Ann's Perogy Palace in the North End (or a church fundraiser, if you can find one).
+Corydon Avenue has many Italian and continental restaurants, most with patios, and don’t pass up the gelati at GG’s and Nucci.
+For dim sum, try Kum Koon Garden and other restaurants on Chinatown's King Street.
+For pierogi, try Mom's Perogy Factory at Jefferson and Sinclair (or a church fundraiser, if you can find one).

 For a step back into the 1950s, try the huge burgers at Mrs. Mike’s, on Tache Avenue off St. Mary’s Road, and the ice-cream treats at the Bridge Drive-In on Jubilee Ave., between Pembina Highway and Osborne Street (Route 62).
 It’s next to a pedestrian trestle bridge over the Assiniboine.